openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

 # 7 Revision History

+- v0.11.0: Oct 2, 2025
+  - Remove `suppress_redundant` documentation references as the field is
+    deprecated in gNMI service version `0.11.0`

 - v0.10.0: May 25, 2023
   - Add `union_replace` operation.
 Sync revision to gNMI proto revision.